tazama-lf/relay-service/README.md

 ### 5.1 Service Initialization

 1. **Plugin Loading**: The service dynamically loads the transport plugin specified by `DESTINATION_TRANSPORT_TYPE`
-2. **Plugin Installation**: If needed, the plugin is installed using npm link
+2. **Plugin Installation**: If needed, the plugin is installed using npm install at runtime
-3. **Transport Initialization**: The loaded plugin is initialized with configuration and logger
+3. **Transport Initialization**: The loaded plugin is initialized with logger and APM instances
 4. **NATS Connection**: Connection to the input NATS server with retry logic (up to 10 attempts)
 5. **Subscriber Setup**: Subscribes to the configured `CONSUMER_STREAM` for incoming messages